 Here’s how it works

-Rely on machine learning to fill gaps in the customer journey and unlock insights
+Rely on machine learning to drive more accurate results and unlock insights

-Here’s how it works for each advertiser
+Here’s how conversion modeling works for each advertiser

 Within each of these subgroups, we calculate conversion rates.

-Check out what the future looks like
+Discover what the future looks like

 A web browser will match a conversion that happens on an advertiser’s website with an ad that was clicked or viewed on the web.
 The browser will only report information in a way that doesn’t expose people’s identities — for example, aggregating the data and limiting the amount of information shared about each conversion.

 Explore the series

-Chapter 2: Ensure your measurement remains accurate and actionable.
+Chapter 2.
+Ensure your measurement remains accurate and actionable